alibeknakhimov/Smart-Parking-Access/README.md

 See the system in action:
 👉 [**Watch demo video**](https://youtube.com/shorts/GWC538LzXvY?si=RjAnugeAoCX3KMdn)

-The video shows mobile app sending the `open_barrier` signal and gate open
+The video shows mobile app sending the `open_barrier` and gate opens

 ---